ngvkhoa/ALU_4bit/README.md

 - `A AND B`
 - `A OR B`
 - `A XOR B`

-### Carry / Borrow Flag Conditioning

-The 74HC283 naturally produces the following carry-out behavior during subtraction:

-- `C4 = 1` when `A >= B`
-- `C4 = 0` when `A < B`

-To obtain a unified output flag, the design uses an XOR gate:
-Cout = C4 XOR SUB

-Therefore:

-Operation	SUB	Cout = 1
-Addition	0	Carry-out
-Subtraction	1	Borrow
-Subtraction with A = B	1	0

-For subtraction, the output represents a negative result when a borrow occurs.

 🧩 Bill of Materials (BOM)
 Component	Part Number	Quantity	Description